realKarthikNair/Code-to-md/readme.md

 ### So What is it?

-So you provide a folder with a bunch of code files, for example .c files; and this Python script will generate a single .md file with all these files in the following format
+You provide a folder with a bunch of code files, for example .c files; and this Python script will generate a single .md file with all these files in the following format

     1. <first comment in file> as title